mothur/mothur.github.io/_wiki/cluster.classic.md

 Second, if you pre-screen a clone library using ARDRA then you may only have a sequence for a handful of clones, but you know the number of times that you have seen a sequence like it.
-In such a case the second column of the names file would contain the sequence name as well as dummy sequence names
+In such a case the second column of the name file would contain the sequence name as well as dummy sequence names

     ...